vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 2025-01-13 version 4.0.0 =
 This version integrates the Vipps MobilePay Recurring Payments plugin, adding support for recurring payments.
-(Requires WooCommerce Subscriptions and a Vipps MobilePay MSN with recurring payments added).
+(Recurring payments requires WooCommerce Subscriptions and a Vipps MobilePay MSN with recurring payments added).
 Fixes some spurious warnings

 = 2024-12-18 version 3.0.9 =